Aruljothee/intern-notes--Aruljothee-/Week1.md

 ```bash
 curl.exe -v https://httpbin.org/get
 ```

 ### Status Code

 #### 200 OK

-The request was successful and the server returned a response.
+The request was successful.

 ### Response Headers

-1. Content-Type: application/json
+#### 1. Content-Type

+`application/json`

-   - The response is in JSON format.
+The response is in JSON format.

-2. Content-Length: 255
+#### 2. Content-Length

+`255`

-   - Shows the size of the response body.
+This shows the size of the response.

-3. Server: gunicorn/19.9.0
+#### 3. Server

+`gunicorn/19.9.0`

-   - Shows the server software handling the request.
+This shows the server software.

 ### Response Body

-The response body contains information about the request, including the request headers, origin, and URL.
+The response contains information about the request, such as the headers, origin, and URL.

 ### Observation

-I used the verbose curl command to view the complete request and response details.
-It showed the connection, HTTP request, response status, headers, and response body.
+I used the verbose curl command to see more details about the request and response.
+It showed the connection, request, response, headers, and response body.

+---

 ## 3. POST Request